jasonbuchanan145/GithubReposToRag/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome, although this project is still in the non-functional MVP build out stage scheduled to be completed by the of August 2025.

 ## 📄 License